 Hi.
 I’m Suzanne.
 My background includes teaching yoga, somatic meditation, weight lifting and fitness, English in Japan and working in a professional environment at a computer all day.
 I’m a dedicated meditator in the Shambhala tradition, and am currently deeply studying Tai Chi Chih.
 All of this contributes to my skills and knowledge as an Alexander Technique teacher.

 I currently maintain a full-time practice in the Uptown area of Albuquerque since 2016 and am opening a Taos location in 2020.
 I give workshops and guest lectures at UNM, yoga and movement studios, and have an ongoing introductory workshop at UNM Continuing Education.
-Many of my students are medical professionals, mind/body practitioners, meditators, business professionals, as well as artists.
+Many of my students are medical professionals, mind/body practitioners, meditators, business professionals, musicians, dancers and vocalists.

 I was born in fairly good condition, but many stressors began plaguing me early in my life and I developed a chronic disease (interstitial cystitis), neck and back pain, athletic injuries, TMJ syndrome, shoulder and wrist pain, sciatica, tension migraines, loss of vision, acid reflux, digestive distress, and chronic candida amongst other conditions.
 It got so bad that I thought that I would never have a steady career or be healthy enough to live a normal life.